uQr/cordova-docs/tutorial-team-build/README.md

 -   [Team Foundation Services 2015 and Visual Studio Online](http://go.microsoft.com/fwlink/?LinkID=533771)
 -   [Team Foundation Services 2013](http://go.microsoft.com/fwlink/?LinkID=533770)

-This article will go through the general approach for tackling a number challenges that exist when building Cordova apps and cover what the taco-team-build node module effectivley does behind the scenes.
+This article will go through the general approach for tackling a number challenges that exist when building Cordova apps and cover what the taco-team-build node module effectively does behind the scenes.

 *Note that Team Foundation Services 2013 cannot easily take advantage of the workflow described here (though 2015 can) as it is MSBuild based.
 See the [Team Foundation Services 2013](http://go.microsoft.com/fwlink/?LinkID=533770) tutorial for details.*